GPUOpen-Tools/ocat/docs/source/usage.rst

 ---------------
 Allows to capture a single application.
 Once the application and the command line parameters have been selected, press :guilabel:`Start Application` to run it.

-  * :guilabel:`Select target executable` Open Executable to select a file that should be started for recording.
+  * :guilabel:`Select target executable` Opens a file dialog to select an executable file that should be started for recording.
 It is possible to start a UWP app but the GameOverlay will not react to key input.
 The recording will work correctly.
   * :guilabel:`Commandline Arguments` Additional command line arguments to start the executable with.

 Note that most games that run in Steam (or UPlay) start the respective launcher and terminate afterwards.
 The launcher will then call the executable which won't be detected by OCAT using this option.
 You should use the global overlay injection (:guilabel:`Start Overlay`) in these cases.